Confused about Asbestos

 - Friable means any material that contains fibres in the form of powder.
 It can crumble and reduced to dust by hand pressure.
 Examples of friable material lose sprayed roofing insulation.

-With over 26 years, and I best explain the occurrence in the use these products in houses as,
+With over 26 years, and I best explain the occurrence in the use of these products in houses as,

 Since 1985 asbestos was no longer used in products To my knowledge, there was no recall of products.
 I assume large stockpiles of product still remained for years afterwards.